Faculty

 Natasja de Groot

-Prof. Dr. Natasja MS de Groot, FEHRA works as senior cardiologist-electrophysiologist.
-She is appointed as full-time professor in the Erasmus Medical Center and the Technical University in Delft.
+Prof. Dr. Natasja M.S. de Groot, FEHRA works as a senior cardiologist-electrophysiologist.
+She is appointed as a full-time professor in the Erasmus Medical Center and the Technical University in Delft.
 She is also a Medical Delta Professor.
 She is experienced in device implantations and catheter ablation procedures with a variety of mapping/ablation technologies including remote magnetic/robotic navigation and a diversity of electro-anatomical mapping techniques.
-Main foci of her clinical work include: 1) catheter ablation of complex tachyarrhythmias such as post-operative tachyarrhythmias in patients with congenital heart disease, 2) catheter ablation in paediatric patients.
-Her research projects are aimed at unravelling the pathophysiology of complex cardiac tachyarrhythmias, developing and testing developing novel diagnostic tools (in close collaboration with TU Delft) and therapies for cardiac arrhythmias.
-Main research topics are high resolution mapping studies of cardiac arrhythmias in particular atrial fibrillation, mechanisms of (post-operative) atrial fibrillation, dysrhythmias in patients with congenital heart disease and neuromodulation of atrial fibrillation.
+The main focuses of her clinical work include: catheter ablation of complex tachyarrhythmias (such as post-operative tachyarrhythmias in patients with congenital heart disease) and catheter ablation in pediatric patients.
+Prof. Dr. de Groot’s research projects are aimed at unravelling the pathophysiology of complex cardiac tachyarrhythmias, developing and testing developing novel diagnostic tools (in close collaboration with TU Delft) and therapies for cardiac arrhythmias.
+Her main research topics are high-resolution mapping studies of cardiac arrhythmias in particular AF, mechanisms of (post-operative) AF, dysrhythmias in patients with congenital heart disease and neuromodulation of atrial fibrillation.
 For this purpose, she has developed a unique way of recording and processing cardiac signals to perform mapping procedures.

 Nicolas Doll